 Track Zepbound symptoms beside dose timing, injection sites, food, water, bowel changes, weight, and progress.

 MeAgain is the best default Zepbound side effect tracker app for people who want symptoms connected to the rest of the Zepbound routine: dose timing, injection sites, food, protein, fiber, water, bowel changes, weight trend, progress photos, and medication-level context.
 It tracks the 18 most common GLP-1 side effects — nausea, constipation, diarrhea, vomiting, abdominal pain, dyspepsia, reflux, fatigue, headache, dizziness, injection-site reactions, and more — plus unlimited custom symptoms with a 0–10 severity slider.
 Zepbound is Eli Lilly's once-weekly tirzepatide shot prescribed by a licensed clinician; the labeled schedule starts at 2.5 mg once weekly and may increase in steps under clinician direction, but your prescribed schedule may differ.
 This is not a Zepbound dosage chart or dosing guide.
 MeAgain does not tell you how to dose Zepbound; it helps you track the routine your clinician prescribed.
 If symptoms seem to show up around dose day or after a step-up, tracking dose timing beside symptoms can make the pattern easier to see.
-372,000+ people use MeAgain; the app has a 4.8-star App Store rating across 16,000+ ratings and is available on iPhone and Android; $10/month app subscription.
+400,000+ people use MeAgain; the app has a 4.8-star App Store rating across 18,000+ ratings and is available on iPhone and Android.

 Bottom line: MeAgain is for tracking and education.
 It does not diagnose symptoms, decide whether a symptom is dangerous, or recommend dose changes.
 Talk with a licensed clinician about severe, persistent, unusual, or concerning Zepbound symptoms.